Table of Contents

 The Economic Institution

 Different societies organize their economies in different ways.
-In capitalism, private individuals or companies own most businesses and compete in the marketplace.
-In socialism, the government often plays a larger role in distributing resources to promote equality.
-In other societies, people may trade goods directly in a barter system.
+In capitalism, most businesses are privately owned and compete in the marketplace.
+In socialism, the government often plays a larger role in sharing resources to promote equality.
+In some societies, people exchange goods directly through bartering instead of using money.

 The Political Institution